martian-cloud/tharsis-docs/docs/guides/overviews/module_registry.md

 :::tip did you know?

-When a Terraform module version is uploaded to the API, it will automatically extract useful metadata information, such as, contents of the README.md, Terraform variables, outputs, managed resources, required providers and more!
+When a Terraform module version is uploaded to the API, it will automatically extract useful metadata information, such as the contents of the README.md, Terraform variables, outputs, managed resources, required providers, and more!

 :::

 #### Tharsis API

 The UI does not yet support creating module versions, so we must interface with the API directly.
 The `GraphiQL Editor` allows querying and mutating data on the backend.
-To begin, simply click on your profile icon in top-right corner and select `GraphiQL Editor`.
+To begin, simply click on your profile icon in the top-right corner and select `GraphiQL Editor`.

 <details>
 <summary>Create Terraform module version GraphQL mutation</summary>